reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/retentionrules/c8y_retentionrules_update.md

 ### Options

 ```
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --dataType string            RetentionRule will be applied to this type of documents, possible values [ALARM, AUDIT, EVENT, MEASUREMENT, OPERATION, *].
       --editable                   Whether the rule is editable.
 Can be updated only by management tenant.
       --fragmentType string        RetentionRule will be applied to documents with fragmentType.
   -h, --help                       help for update
       --id strings                 Retention rule id (required) (accepts pipeline)
       --maximumAge int             Maximum age of document in days.
       --processingMode string      Cumulocity processing mode
       --source string              RetentionRule will be applied to documents with source.
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
       --type string                RetentionRule will be applied to documents with type.
 ```

 ### Options inherited from parent commands